History of Ontario: Woodland period

 Pictographs on Mazinaw Rock in Bon Echo Provincial Park, eastern Ontario.

 The Woodland period directly followed the Archaic period.
 It saw the introduction of ceramics in the Early Woodland period, horticultural experimentation with different crops (notably maize, or corn) as well as elaborate burial ceremonialism during the Middle Woodland, and the emergence of agriculture and village settlements by the Late Woodland.
 Especially by the Late Woodland, there was a divergence between northern and southern Ontario, as agriculture only took place in southern Ontario.
 However, northern Ontario saw significant changes in pottery and a continuation of mound building practices.
 Pictographs are associated with the Late Woodland, and continue as a practice into the time following European arrival, with the appearance of pictographs representing horses, firearms, and ships.

 By at least the latter part of the Woodland period, a number of indigenous societies formed a broad fabric of ethnic groups, some of which were politically organized as confederacies.
-In the territory of modern-day Ontario, examples of these include the interconnected Huron, Petun, and Neutral confederacies.
-These Northern Iroquoian peoples were more distantly related to the Iroquois Confederacy to the south.
+In the territory of modern-day Ontario, examples of these include the interconnected Wendat, Petun, and Neutral confederacies.
+These Northern Iroquoian peoples were more distantly related to the Haudenosaunee Confederacy to the south.
 The territory was also inhabited by Algonquian peoples such as the Ojibwe, Cree, and Algonquin.